ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 # Terminology

-The document defines the following terms:
+The document makes use of the following terms:

 Topology:
+: Topology in this document refers to the network and service topology.
-: Network topology defines how physical or logical nodes, links and interfaces are related and arranged.
+  Network topology defines how physical or logical nodes, links and interfaces are related and arranged.
 Service topology defines how service components (e.g., VPN instances, customer interfaces, and customer links) between customer sites are interrelated and